Oneflow-Inc/libai/docs/source/tutorials/Model Zoo.md

 ## Parallelism Mode in LiBai
-A collection of parallel training strategies are supported in LiBai:
+A collection of parallel training strategies is supported in LiBai:
 - **Data Parallel Training**
 - **Tensor Parallel Training**
 - **Pipeline Parallel Training**